Art Langeler

 Art Langeler (born 16 August 1970) is a Dutch professional football manager and former player.
+He currently works as head of upper youth development for Groningen.

 Playing career

 Langeler started playing football with SP Lochem.
 At U19 level, he moved to De Graafschap.
 After playing for a year in the U21 team, he signed a three-year professional contract in 1990.
 He was part of De Graafschap's first team from 1990 to 1992, and made 20 appearances for the first team.
 In 1992, he handed in his contract to take a degree in physical education at Windesheim University of Applied Sciences in Zwolle.

 Managerial career

 Early years

 After his training as a sports teacher, he combined a function of gym teacher with that of football coach.
 He quickly made a name for himself as a coach in amateur football with the Overijssel-based clubs SV Colmschate '33, who played in the Tweede Klasse, and Rohda Raalte, who played in the Sunday Hoofdklasse C. After the 2007–08 season, Rohda were relegated to the Eerste Klasse.
 At the start of the following season, Langeler had a falling out with Harry Pauw, the chairman of Rohda, who indicated that Langeler should have intervened in the relegation season.
 Langeler subsequently resigned, but after the board had expressed its confidence in him, he decided to finish the season with Rohda.